 The list is based on a traditional Greek Mediterranean diet mostly which is the prototype of the Mediterranean Diet.
 Some unique aspects include the consumption of greens (horta), mainly small fish, and of course the importance of herbs not only for cooking, but for drinking.
 Herbal drinks are consumed very often and there has been ongoing research on the benefits of drinking these beverages.

 It is important to note that a Mediterranean diet is also a sustainable diet, that means low on meat and going local and seasonal as much as possible.
 I am quite surprised when I see so-called Mediterranean recipes and almost all of them are composed of some sort of meat with vegetables on the side.
 That is not a typical Mediterranean meal, a typical Mediterranean meal is mainly vegetables and in most cases no meat, except for celebratory meals.
 Low on meat means good for the earth.

-Below, I go through all the food groups followed by a downloadable Mediterranean Diet Food List you can get for free:
+Below, I go through all the food groups followed by a Mediterranean Diet Food List you can get for free:

 The key here is to be seasonal and as local as possible.
 No need to buy imported artichokes for example.
 What is more important is the method they are cooked and how they are consumed: cooked in olive oil and tomato usually, and consumed as a main course.
 I do recommend having on hand some frozen vegetables such as peas, spinach (for a quick spanakopita) and green beans when you cannot access fresh produce.